 - 2 tablespoons smooth, natural (no sugar added) peanut butter (see notes)

-- 1-2 tablespoons water + more to taste
+- 1–2 tablespoons water, plus more to taste

 - drizzle of sesame oil (optional)

-- 2 servings (4 oz dry) soba noodles, rice noodles, or gluten-free pasta of choice (see notes)
+- 2 servings (about 4 oz dry) rice noodles or gluten-free pasta of choice (see notes for paleo option)

 - 1 large carrot, grated

 - 4 scallions, light green parts thinly sliced

 - 1/2 small green cabbage, thinly sliced